by Henry Oliner

 This is why the words of Iranian President Ahmadinejad and so many others, whether on the campuses of our universities, or on the floor of the United Nations, or from school yard bullies cannot be ignored.
 Our memory is still fresh with the consequences of hateful words and ideas allowed to grow unchallenged.

 As the survivors and witnesses of the holocaust pass on it is critical that this event be remembered.
-This is why the numerous Holocaust memorials are critical and remembrances such as Yom Hashoah are necessary.
+This is why the numerous Holocaust memorials are important and remembrances such as Yom Hashoah are necessary.
 In Israel, during the commemoration, they actually read out the name of every holocaust victim publicly out loud: ALL SIX MILLION NAMES.

 Antisemitism is a virus that mutates to defy every remedy.
 Otherwise intelligent people rationalize it in many ways.
 Today many try to veil their anti-Semitism with anti-Zionism, but as Martin Luther King noted there is no difference.
 When Israel is demonized and ostracized as no other nation for reasons no one else is held accountable for the oldest hatred survives.
 Sadly this hatred has infected our most respected institutions of higher education.